European Research Executive Agency: Governance

 The REA has its own legal personality, but is supervised by the European Commission.
-The agency is managed by its current director Marc Tachelet, together with its steering committee.
+The agency is managed by its current director Marc Tachelet, together with its steering committee consisting of representatives of European Commission services involved in REA-managed EU funding programmes.

 Budget

 The REA manages a budget of €22.7 billion between 2021 and 2027, which is a substantial increase from the two former seven-year budgets it has managed:

 Under the EU's Framework Programme for Research and Innovation, Horizon 2020, the budget managed by the REA was €17 billion for the period 2014–2020.
 Under the EU's 7th Research Framework Programme (2007–2013), the total budget managed by the REA was €6.4 billion.